pollyjuice74/Error-Bit-Decoding/README.md

 1/25/2024 - Reading on Sionna, read GNN for Channel Decoding, reading on gnn-decoders, talked with professor.

 ---

+1/28/2024 - Reading Sionna tutorials 1, 2, and 3, Sionna documentation, source code and on a colab notebook.

+---

 # Resources

 - NVlabs gnn decoder